belmarca/belmarca/README.md

 - **[Gambit Scheme](https://github.com/gambit/gambit)**

   Extended Gambit’s infix reader for JavaScript and Python syntax.
-Built an interface between Gambit Scheme and CPython.
-Built an interface between Gambit Scheme and JavaScript.
+Built an interface between Gambit Scheme and CPython using the CPython C API.
+Built an interface between Gambit Scheme and JavaScript which you can try [here](https://try.gambitscheme.org) (write `\alert("Hello!")` at the REPL).

 - **jsrna** – JavaScript RNA Base Pair Annotation